What is Biofuel? – An Easy Guide To Alternative Fuels

 Biofuel is becoming a term that more and more people are familiar with – particularly those of you who are conscious of your carbon footprint, as it produces fewer CO2 emissions than regular fuel.
-With this in mind, our customers are more regularly asking questions about how the biofuels we supply can help them stem their greenhouse emissions.
+With this in mind, our customers are increasingly asking questions about how the biofuels we supply can be viable diesel alternatives that will help them stem their greenhouse emissions.

 To help get the word out, we’ve put together a guide to biofuels that explains more about the environmentally friendly fuels.